 Yet, much more can be done to facilitate deeper exchanges between Singaporean and Southeast Asian individuals, business and governments.
 Singaporean firms are generally more risk-averse when it comes to regional forays in comparison with, say, investments from China.
 Yet there remains great demand in the region to learn from Singapore.
 Southeast Asian government officials and businesses alike study closely Singapore’s model of economic development.

 Relatedly, while numerous individuals from ASEAN countries come to Singapore to study and work under various programs, the same cannot be said of Singaporeans going to other ASEAN countries.
-Singaporean students and businessmen need to live in and learn from other Southeast Asian countries, building a deeper understanding of and connection with our neighbours.
+Singaporean students and businessmen need to live in and learn from other Southeast Asian countries, building a deeper understanding of and connection with the peoples and cultures in the region.
 To incentivise students to seek out learning opportunities regionally instead of further afield, the government could subsidise Southeast Asian language courses and student exchange programs to ASEAN universities (as the National University of Singapore is already doing).

 The government could also reduce the risk for Singaporean businesses venturing into select regional markets.
 For example, IE Singapore could underwrite a certain percentage of the losses for local firms willing to set up shop in ASEAN countries, in addition to the grants and market knowledge they already offer.
 It could also expand public-private ventures with consortia of Singaporean companies, as has been done in places like India.

-We must act now.
-We have a closing window of opportunity to share our economic success with the region and support their growth, and to build a reputation as a credible development partner for other Southeast Asian nations.
-Today, Singaporean individuals, companies and institutions are welcome in Southeast Asian countries, but the value-add we can offer will likely erode as other Southeast Asian nations catch up economically.
-To secure our long-term future, we need to seize the moment and deepen our knowledge of and interaction with the ASEAN region.
+Singapore must act now.
+There is a closing window of opportunity to share the country’s economic success with the region and support their growth, and to build a reputation as a credible development partner for other Southeast Asian nations.
+Today, Singaporean individuals, companies and institutions are welcome in Southeast Asian countries, but the value-add the Singapore brand can offer will likely erode as other Southeast Asian nations catch up economically.
+To secure Singapore’s long-term future, Singaporean individuals and businesses alike need to collectively seize the moment to deepen their knowledge of and interaction with the ASEAN region.

 In the words of Professor Kishore Mahbubani, Dean of the Lee Kuan Yew School of Public Policy at the National University of Singapore, we ignore Southeast Asia at our own peril.